 Repayment on a Parent PLUS Loan normally begins no later than 60 days after the loan is fully disbursed.
 However, borrowers can defer repayment of a Parent PLUS Loan first disbursed on or after July 1, 2008, while the student is in school and during a six-month grace period after the student graduates or drops below half-time enrollment status.
 Parent PLUS Loans can also be deferred while the parent borrower is enrolled on at least a half-time basis in an eligible program and during the 6-month grace period.
 However, interest continues to accrue during these deferment periods.

 The standard repayment term on Parent PLUS Loans is 10 years.
 However, borrowers may qualify for a longer repayment term if they consolidate the loans or have more than $30,000 in federal student loans.

-Parent PLUS Loans are eligible for public service loan forgiveness, unless the loans are consolidated and repaid under an ICR plan.
+Parent PLUS Loans are not eligible for public service loan forgiveness, unless the loans are consolidated and repaid under an ICR plan.

 A parent’s Parent PLUS Loans cannot be consolidated with the student’s federal student loans, since the borrowers are different.
 However, a parent can consolidate their own federal student loans with Parent PLUS Loans, since these loans have the same borrower.

 A Parent PLUS Loan is discharged (cancelled) if: